 Can dogs eat beans

-Yes, but for most beans moderation is advisable.
-The one exception is fresh green beans that provide a healthy snack, and most dogs enjoy and tolerate well.
+Can dogs eat beans?
+Yes, beans are safe for dogs, and feeding your dog beans can be a healthy treat.
+But for most beans, moderation is advisable.
+The one exception is fresh green beans that provide a healthy snack, and most dogs enjoy and tolerate them well.

 Beef Glazed Green Bean Dog Treats